Associate Professor Philip Turnbull

 Eye Tracking & Gaze Analysis

-Exploring eye tracking technology to understand visual behaviour, support clinical diagnosis, and develop assistive technologies for patients with vision impairment.
+Exploring eye tracking technology to understand visual behaviour, support clinical diagnosis, and build assistive tech.

 Artificial Intelligence in Optometry

-Applying AI and machine learning to retinal imaging, disease prediction, and clinical decision support systems to improve diagnostic accuracy and patient outcomes.
+Applying machine learning to retinal imaging, disease prediction, and clinical decision support to improve outcomes.

 Traumatic Brain Injury and Concussion

-Investigating the use of eye tracking and oculomotor function to objectively classify and manage mild traumatic brain injuries, as well as the effects of interventions like cervical spine vibration on visual processing.
+Investigating eye tracking and oculomotor function to objectively classify and manage mild traumatic brain injuries.

 Myopia Control Research